API Reference

 Pseudorandom Number Generators

-Available in prng.h
+Available in prng.h and flip.h

 Flip States